 |Travel in a time of coronavirus

 I started this blog as a celebration of our crazy, fabulous planet, but with Covid-19 closing borders for months, possibly years, any new travel adventures are on hold for the foreseeable future.
-So, in the meantime, I’ll be delving into my diaries and dusting off my old 35mm slides to bring you some stories and photos from the past 25 years.
-To eyes used to the crispness of digital photos these scanned slides might look grainy and the colours slightly off, but I think that just adds to the nostalgia for a pre-internet era when travel, and the world itself, were simpler.
+So, in the meantime, I’ll be delving into my diaries and scanning my old 35mm slides to bring you some stories and photos from the past 25 years.

 I’d have a hard time choosing if you asked me to name the most fascinating country I’ve visited, but I would be sure of one thing.
 Georgia would be at, or very near, the top of the list.